Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 shell> /opt/zabbix/bin/zabbix_agentd

 Zabbix frontend is written in PHP, so to run it a PHP supported webserver is needed.
-Installation is done by simply copying PHP files into webserver HTML documents directory.
-It is suggested to use subdirectory instead of HTML root.
+Installation is done by simply copying the PHP files into the webserver HTML documents directory.
+It is suggested to use a subdirectory instead of HTML root.

-Common locations of HTML documents directory for Apache web server include:
+Common locations of the HTML documents directory for Apache web server include:

-To create subdirectory and copy Zabbix frontend files to it, execute the following commands, replacing actual directory:
+To create a subdirectory and copy Zabbix frontend files into it, execute the following commands, replacing <htdocs> with the correct path in your case:

 mkdir <htdocs>/zabbix cd frontends/php cp -a . <htdocs>/zabbix